scoat22/SampleCode/README.md

 The producer system is simple, every tick it will create an entity of the desired type:<br />
 [ProducerSystem.cs](https://github.com/scoat22/SampleCode/blob/main/Code%20Samples/ProducerSystem.cs)<br />

 You'll probably notice a "ComponentCode" reference in these system functions.
-They are basically component IDs corrosponding to an enum called ComponentCode.
+They are basically component IDs corresponding  to an enum called ComponentCode.
 This allows a stable integer per component "type", so that we can instantly query the spreadsheet for the correct column.

 The implementation of the actual game is not finished.
 It's been more of an engine architecture exploration.
 I explored many topics in engines/games
 For example: